priyankarazdan08/Advanced_Physical_Design_Using_OpenLANE-Priyanka_Razdan/DAY3.md

 LEF only contains material about where to place a cell.
 So, in the abstract you can see that it only has info about placement and not connectivity.

 Lab Steps to create STD Cell Layout and Extract SPICE Netlist:

+When selecting- white dotted line means node error.
+Click DRC tab and then the tool will zoom in on what the error actually is.
+Then the tools will write the error in the tkcon window.

 Enter the following command in tkcon (the window that pops up when running magic) in order to recieve the SPICE netlist from the layout.